-Important policies regarding student health at Utica College.
+Important policies regarding student health at Utica University.

 All students enrolled in a New York State College must be in compliance with New York State Public Health Law 2165.
 Failure to meet these requirements may result in cancellation of registration.

-All students taking six (6) or more credits per semester must submit the following proof of immunizations:
+All students taking any ground (on-campus) classes must submit the following proof of immunizations:

 Two doses of live measles vaccine.
 The first dose must have been received no more than 4 days prior to the student's first birthday and the second dose no less than 28 days after the first dose.